Call for Research Article Award Nominations - 2023

 - Attention to vulnerable, disadvantaged, or under-researched populations.
-In their study the authors show sensitivity towards vulnerable or disadvantaged populations or populations less frequently examined in research, and as a result the study strengthens the field’s capacity for building knowledge that is beneficial to such populations.
+In their study, the authors show sensitivity towards vulnerable or disadvantaged populations or populations less frequently examined in the research, and as a result, the study strengthens the field’s capacity for building knowledge that is beneficial to such populations.

 - We call for outstanding research articles published during the previous calendar year.
 For the current call, articles should have been published in 2021.